Council opts to require face masks in public facilities

 In response, Grabau said while she supports speaking to stakeholders, the council’s final decision on any face mask policy should be based on guidance issued by the Minnesota departments of Health and Education.

-To Councilor Jessica Peterson White, owner of the downtown business Content Bookstore, face mask requirements are good for business.
+To Councilor Jessica Peterson White, who owns downtown's Content Bookstore, face mask requirements are good for business.
 She added the only way a full economic recovery can take place is if the public feels safe.

 “This is a great step for us to take,” she said.